upptime/upptime.js.org/docs/get-started.md

 ### Enable publishing

 To get a static status website, you have to enable GitHub Pages on your new repository.
-Usually, GitHub will enable GitHub Pages as soon as a `gh-pages` branch is detected.
-If this doesn't happen should you do the following steps.
+Upptime's generated Static Site CI publishes the built website to the `gh-pages` branch, so configure Pages to deploy from that branch.
+Usually GitHub enables Pages automatically as soon as the `gh-pages` branch is detected.
+If it doesn't, follow these steps:

 1. Go to your repository settings page
 1. Go to the "Pages" sub-section on the left
-1. Under "Source", change "None" to "Deploy from a branch"
+1. Under "Source", select "Deploy from a branch" instead of "GitHub Actions"
 1. In the Branch dropdown, select `gh-pages` and `/(root)`
 1. Click on "Save"